SSWConsulting/SSW.Rules.Content/rules/project-instructions/rule.md

 :::

-### Level #4: Less documentation (and Get Latest and compile with a PowerShell script)
+### Level #2: Less documentation (and Get Latest and compile with a PowerShell script)

 A perfect solution would need no static documentation.
 Perfect code would be so self-explanatory that it did not need comments.
 The same rule applies with instructions on how to get the solution compiling.
-A PowerShell script is the first step towards this nirvana
+A PowerShell script is the first step towards this nirvana.

 Tip: All manual workstation setup steps should be scripted with PowerShell (as per the below example)

-Recommendation: You should be able to get latest and compile within 1 minute.
+Tip: You should be able to get latest and compile within 1 minute.
 Also, a developer machine should not HAVE to be on the domain (to support external consultants)

 ::: greybox
 PS C:\Code\Northwind&gt; **.\Setup-Environment.ps1**